AxelBanderet/sigfox-gcp-dialogflow/README.md

 1. The fulfillment will query BigQuery database and select the last line based on the [*Sequence Number*](https://support.sigfox.com/docs/sequence-number:-general-knowledge).
 Make sure to fill in the query parameters with your Google Cloud Platform information.

-2. Depending on which data type has been chosen by the user, fulffilment will filter the corresponding field (ie temperature or humidity).
+2. Depending on which data type has been chosen by the user, fulfillment will filter the corresponding field (ie temperature or humidity).

-3. Fulffilment will deliver the answer to the Sigfox Intent.
+3. Fulfillment will deliver the answer to the Sigfox Intent.

 ```javascript
 function getDataFromBigQuery(agent) {